-2.3 Set-up of the simulation
+2.3 Set-up of the Simulation

 There are 100 banks and all of them are engaged in investment activities.
 Through the simulation, we derive a minimum level of wealth required to generate the outcome specified in the scenario.
 Each scenario will be described in greater detail later in the section.
 There is also a clearing house whose role is to preside over the netting activities among the banks.
 We introduce three notations; round, position and score.
-We define "round" as the duration of investment activities between the netting operations.
+We define "round" as a duration of investment activities between the netting operations.
 We assume that there are several rounds of play, and each time a round finishes, the netting takes place until the game completely ends.
 Next we define "position" as the net-wealth of each bank.
 The position of each bank before the first round is equivalent to an initial level of wealth, and changes as the game proceeds, according to each bank's performance.
 In the worst case scenario, if a bank performs very poorly in one round, it may not have a sufficient position to cover the losses incurred during the round, in which case the bank may go bankrupt or seek capital injection from the government.
 Lastly, we define "score" as the outcome of investment activities during the round.

 The game in our simulation proceeds as follows.
-Each bank tosses the coin and adds + 1 when it obtains heads and - 1 when it obtains tails.
+Each bank tosses the coin and adds + 1 when it obtains heads and -1 when it obtains tails.
 It independently tosses the coin and records the number of heads and tails to compute the score.
 For example, if the bank has 8 heads and 2 tails after 10 tosses, its score is 6.
-Then at the end of the first round of play, when scores must be settled, the clearing house will undertake the following procedure.12 First the banks are divided into two categories by their scores.
+Then at the end of the first round of play, when scores must be settled, the clearing house will undertake the following procedure12.
+First the banks are divided into two categories by their scores.
 If the score is positive, they are regarded as "winners," whereas if the score is negative, they are regarded as "losers."
 Among the losers, if a bank's position is sufficient to cover the score, it will give the clearing house an equivalent amount to the score.
 On the contrary, if its position is not sufficient to cover the score, a problem arises.
 In the following, we examine different scenarios by incorporating how a bank with insufficient funds to cover losses is treated.
-In the first scenario, we allow banks to go bankrupt as soon as
+In the first scenario, we allow banks go bankrupt as soon as they become insolvent.
+In the second scenario, we examine the early closure rule, i.e. banks become bankrupt once they fail to fulfil a required standard, such as a solvency ratio.
+In the third scenario, we change the frequency of netting operation (i.e. the duration of each round) and see if there is any effect on the bank's initial wealth which prevents bankruptcy.